liamcaulfield34/liamcaulfield34/README.md

 - 👋 Hi, I’m @liamcaulfield34
 - 👀 I’m interested in utilizing data science and analytics to better understand the multiple environmental crises we currently face.
-With a B.S. in Geology and five years of professional experience as a Wilderness Park Ranger, I have seen first hand the scope of the problem and the painful absence of proper ata approaches being applied to said problems.
-I believe to better fight the problem, we must first better understand the problem - and the root of that solution lies in data.
+With a B.S. in Geology and five years of professional experience as a Wilderness Park Ranger, I have seen first hand the scope of the problem and the painful absence of proper analytical approaches being applied to said problems.
+I believe to better fight the problem, we must better understand the problem - and the root of that solution lies in data.
 My degree and
-- 🌱 I’m currently learning Python and GIS Optimization, JavaScript, and taking fundamental math courses (Statistics, Linear Algebra, Linear Regression).
+- 🌱 I’m currently learning Python and GIS Optimization and taking fundamental math courses (Statistics, Linear Algebra, Linear Regression).
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...